Modern Greek literature: 11th century to 1453

 The epic of Digenes Akritas, the most famous of all Acritic songs, is often referred as the starting point of modern Greek literature.
 This notion is justified by the fact that it is written in a form of Greek that is more familiar to modern-day speakers.
 In fact, Digenes Akritas and other such epics, like the Song of Armouris, are the first attempts at a literary use of the spoken, common, i.e. modern Greek language.
 They are narrations of the heroic deeds of the akritai, the guards along the Eastern edge of the Byzantine Empire, and they use the political verse, which was probably a major medium of expression for the illiterate and half-literate members of the Byzantine society.
 These songs come from all parts of the then Greek-speaking world, and is argued that the oldest ones are from Cyprus, Asia Minor and Pontus.

 During the 12th century, Byzantine writers reintroduced the ancient Greek romance literature and many such novels were composed in the following centuries.
 Perhaps the most popular was Livistros and Rodamni, written by a demotic writer in Cyprus or Crete.
 Others are Hysimine and Hysimines by Eustathios Makrembolites, Rodanthe and Dosikles by Theodore Prodromos, and Kallimachos and Chrysorrhoe and Belthandros and Chrysantza, both by unknown authors.
 Theodore Prodromos is sometimes identified as the author of the so-called Ptochoprodromic Poems, a collection of four satiric poems, written in the vernacular.
 Michael Glykas, who was imprisoned due to his participation in a conspiracy against Manuel I Komnenos, composed a petition in political verse, titled Poetic Lines by M. Glykas Which He Wrote during the Time He Was Detained because of Some Spiteful Informer, using vernacular and classical vocabulary.

 Another group of early modern Greek texts is that of allegorical and didactic poems.
 Story of Ptocholeon is one of the earliest such poems, and has oriental origins, probably Indian.
 Spaneas, a poem containing moral advice for a young man, was frequently copied.
-Amuzing tales about animals must have also been popular.
-Examples include the poems Tale about Quadrupeds, dated to 1364, about a meeting of all the animals at the invitation of their king, the lion, the Poulologos, a similar tale about birds, and The Synaxarion of the Estimable Donkey, a 14th century fable of a donkey travelling to the Holy Land with a wolf and a fox.
+Amusing tales about animals must have also been popular.
+Examples include the poems Tale about Quadrupeds, dated to 1364, about a meeting of all the animals at the invitation of their king, the lion; the Poulologos, a similar tale about birds; and The Synaxarion of the Estimable Donkey, a 14th century fable of a donkey travelling to the Holy Land with a wolf and a fox.
 There is also the Porikologos about fruits, written in prose as a parody of the official language of the Byzantine court.
 In the early 14th century, the vernacular became the accepted medium for fiction of any kind.